 We talked about first dates.
 My boyfriend’s and my first date, when he cut his finger while cooking for me and said, “Just so you know, I’m probably going to pass out within the next fifteen minutes [over the sight of blood].”
 Super Sleepy and Kate’s first date, when they rented an office for an hour to make out (reservation title: “Important Meeting” with a briefcase emoji).

 Okay, but tell us more about Super Sleepy!

-Super Sleepy Dude certainly is a handsome businessman with a fittingly firm handshake.
+Super Sleepy Dude indeed is a handsome businessman with a fittingly firm handshake.
 But I don’t agree with Kate about him looking like Cillian Murphy.
-He looks more distinctly cute than Cillian.
+He seems more distinctly cute than Cillian.
 He looks wholesome, even though I know he’s anything but that.

 It’s not because I don’t think they’re interesting.
 They’ve been on Jeopardy and met famous Pomeranians!
 And their trivia knowledge is, of course, oddly and specifically top-notch.
 When Piph and Rae expressed their dislike of onions, I said, “Did you know that Romanians dip raw onion in salt and eat it straight?”
 Super Sleepy (and only Super Sleepy) said yes.

 If you’re grossed out by the idea of eating raw onion straight, let me cleanse your palate with this factoid: he regularly drinks pineapple juice.
 Cue the “You’re a lucky girl, Kate!”
 AND he never ever forgets to give oral— super committed to shrinking the orgasm gap.

 The magic of the Sexual Freedom Summit